 13. Invite Aboriginal or Torres Strait Islander dancers to perform

 14. Learn about the Aboriginal or Torres Strait Islander Flag and its significance

 Their achievements, their voice, their unwavering passion give us strength and have empowered past generations and paved the way for generations to come.

-These activities and resources have been created using content from Britannica Library, the go-to site for safe, comprehensive research for all ages and other online sources.
+These activities and resources have been created using content from Britannica Library, the go-to site for safe, comprehensive research for all ages.
 Find out if your library already has access or set up your own free trial.